Hamburger Cross Icon

 • PAGERDUTY_API_KEY — PagerDuty REST API key (read-only, with service and oncall scopes).
 Required.

-(No GitHub token is needed for backstage_discovery — the cron hook runs with clone-code: true, so the collector reads catalog-info.yaml from the runner's checkout.)
+(No GitHub token is needed for backstage_discoveryoncall (code) runs on a fresh checkout and oncall-cron sets clone-code: true, so either way the collector reads catalog-info.yaml from the runner's checkout, not the API.)

 Service ID discovery